2018 is around the corner, which means it's the perfect time to embrace a new fitness routine.

 2. COOLER WEATHER = A HARDER WORKOUT.

-Getting a good sweat in the summer is pretty easy on those 80 and 90 degree days.
+Getting a good sweat in the summer is pretty easy on those 30 degrees celsius days.
 In the cooler months, you can step up the workout by making it a little longer.
 Or if workout time is a luxury, try and push a little harder to still get that good sweat in and avoid plateauing in your workout.

 3. CHOOSE HEARTY, HEALTHY FOOD.